Skip to main content

 Suggested credit

 One-half (½) semester English and Writing.
-Take this course at the same time as the Fabula Series companion course, 3-1-Lab, Fabula Writing Lab (Composition): The Wonder of Writing with Naming and Action (Nouns & Verbs, a companion practicum course), also 12 Weeks.
+Take this course at the same time as the companion course, 3-1-Lab, Writing Lab (Composition): The Wonder of Writing with Naming and Action (Nouns & Verbs, a companion practicum course), also 12 Weeks.
 When combined with the 3-1-Lab course, this course is worth one (1) full semester’s credit for writing.

 Materials